Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Introduction

-\subparagraph*{Contributions} This paper introduces a new optimization model to minimize quantum cost directly.
-Compared to \cite{JungChoi2021-MultiCommodityNetwork}, the new model is easier to implement, requires exponentially fewer binary variables, and has a beneficial block-angular structure.
+This paper introduces a new optimization model to minimize quantum cost directly.
+Compared to \cite{JungChoi2021-MultiCommodityNetwork} and \cite{jung2025new}, the new model is easier to implement, requires exponentially fewer binary variables, and has a beneficial block-angular structure.
 Furthermore, the paper demonstrates the advantage of Constraint Programming (CP) in solving this model.
-The key contributions can be summarized as follows: \begin{itemize} \item The paper introduces a new optimization model and new symmetry-breaking constraints for MCT quantum circuit design. \item The new model allows both CP and MIP solvers to significantly improve solving time, with up to \emph{two orders of magnitude} speedup when the CP solver is used. \item Experiments with up to seven qubits and using up to 15 quantum gates result in several new best-known circuits for well-known benchmarks. \item An extensive comparison with other approaches shows that optimization models may require more time but can provide superior circuits with guaranteed optimality. \end{itemize}
+The key contributions can be summarized as follows: \begin{itemize} \item The paper introduces a new optimization model and new symmetry-breaking constraints for MCT quantum circuit design. \item The new model allows both CP and MIP solvers to significantly improve solving time, with up to \emph{two orders of magnitude} speedup when the CP solver is used. \item Experiments with up to seven qubits and using up to 15 quantum gates result in several new best-known circuits for well-known benchmarks. \item An extensive comparison with other approaches shows that optimization models may require more time, but can provide superior circuits with guaranteed optimality. \item In-depth experiments and analyses demonstrate the benefit of the novel symmetry-breaking constraints. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:Problem_Descriptions} presents the necessary terminology and provides the problem description.
-Section~\ref{sec:Optimization_Model} introduces the new optimization model, while Section~\ref{sec:Symmetry_Breaking_Constraints} introduces new symmetry-breaking constraints.
-The computational results are presented by Section~\ref{sec:Computational_Experiments}, and Section~\ref{sec:Conclusion} concludes the paper.
+Section~\ref{sec:terminology} presents the necessary terminology and provides the problem description.
+Section~\ref{sec:optimization-model} introduces the new optimization model, while Section~\ref{sec:symmetry-breaking-constraints} introduces new symmetry-breaking constraints for the target problem.
+The computational results are presented by Section~\ref{sec:computational-experiments}, and Section~\ref{sec:conclusion} provides the conclusion.